Annual Disclosure Statement

 - I’ve taken more statistics courses than I can remember, but I don’t like to rely on quantitative analysis in evaluating baseball performance.
 The human element has too much impact on a player’s numbers.
 I prefer to try and find logical, more accessible means of analysis.

 - As such, my proclamation in the 1994 Baseball Forecaster – “Numbers are everything!” – has been pretty much disavowed.
 My mantra now is “Embrace imprecision!”

 - I am a fantasy baseball purist.
 To me, the game is primarily an intellectual challenge.
 I do not play for any significant money.
 While that elevates the excitement level for many, I find it a distraction that takes away from the experience.
 I do not possess the gambling gene.

 - I believe that the purest method for building a roster is the salary cap game.
 Each player’s market value is pre-set and owners need only agree or disagree.
 Giving owners the power to set their own values (in auctions) or rank players (in snake drafts) provides skewed results.

 - That said, my favorite draft experience is the auction.
 I like having access to every player and adding the economic element to the process.

 - I believe that every method currently in use for in-season free agent acquisition is flawed.
-There is a ridiculously easy solution that I’ve written about numerous times.
+There is a ridiculously easy solution that I’ve written about numerous times (the eBay engine).
 Nobody seems interested enough to at least try it out.